-- The researcher gratefully expresses his gratitude and appreciation to his Excellency the Saudi Minister of Health Dr. Tawfiq Bin Fawzan Al-Rabiah for proving a simulating and motivating environment for the employees both materially and morally in medical research fields, which is reflecting his knowledge and awareness to the importance of development of health sector in Saudi Arabia. - I also gratefully acknowledge the support of Professor Dr. Ghulam Muhammad Kundi, Head Department of Health Administration, College of Public Health and Health Informatics, Al-Bukayriyah, Qassim University, Kingdom of Saudi Arabia for his support, guidance, supervision and revision of this research study.
+The researchers gratefully expresses their gratitude and appreciation to his Excellency the Saudi Minister of Health Dr. Tawfiq Bin Fawzan Al-Rabiah for providing a stimulating and motivating environment for the employees both materially and morally in the field of medical research, which is reflecting his knowledge and awareness to the importance of development of health sector in Saudi Arabia.

+We also gratefully acknowledge the support of Professor Dr. Ghulam Muhammad Kundi, Head Department of Health Administration, College of Public Health and Health Informatics, Al-Bukayriyah, Qassim University, Kingdom of Saudi Arabia for his guidance, supervision, revision and proofreading of this manuscript.